nathaniel-bennett/winsharpfuzz/README.md

 executable can be used to instrument dll files in place, while the `WinSharpFuzz` and `WinSharpFuzz.Common` libraries handle the information provided by this instrumentation.

-To instrument a dll file, simply execute the following:
+To instrument a dll file, simply execute the following command:

 `WinSharpFuzz.CommandLine.exe \path\to\library.dll`